12 AutoML using metamorph pipelines

 This works as long as all operations of the pipeline follow the metamorph convention (we can create such compliant functions, out of normal dataset->dataset functions, as we will see)

-my-pipeline represents therefore a not yet executed model training / prediction.
-It can be freely moved around and applied to a dataset when needed.
+my-pipeline represents therefore a not yet executed model training / prediction flow.
+It can be freely moved around and applied to datasets when needed.

 The following code will do the same as train, but return a context object, which contains the trained model, so it will execute the pipeline, and not only create it.